Spire (OTCMKTS:SPIR) Updates Q4 2021 Earnings Guidance

-SPIR has been the topic of a number of research reports.
-Piper Sandler initiated coverage on Spire in a research note on Thursday, October 14th.
-They issued a neutral rating and a $6.50 price target on the stock.
-Robert W. Baird upgraded Spire from a neutral rating to an outperform rating and set a $10.00 price target on the stock in a research note on Thursday.
+SPIR has been the subject of a number of recent research reports.
+Robert W. Baird upgraded shares of Spire from a neutral rating to an outperform rating and set a $10.00 price objective for the company in a report on Thursday, November 11th.
+Piper Sandler initiated coverage on shares of Spire in a research note on Thursday, October 14th.
+They issued a neutral rating and a $6.50 target price on the stock.

 Spire Corporation is engaged in developing, manufacturing, and marketing engineered products and services in the areas of photovoltaic solar and biomedical.
 The company offers specialized equipment for the production of terrestrial photovoltaic modules from solar cells; and photovoltaic systems for grid connected application in the commercial markets.